Role of the G20

 The EU in the G20

-The European Union is a full member of the G20, alongside four of its Member States; Germany, France, Italy and the United Kingdom.
-Spain is a permanent invited guest.
+The European Union is a full member of the G20, alongside three of its Member States: France, Germany and Italy.
+Spain is a permanent guest.

 The EU is represented at G20 summits by the President of the European Commission and the President of the European Council.

 The G20 agriculture ministers meet prior to each annual summit, highlighting key topics in their declaration, which informs discussions at the subsequent Leaders’ Summit.
-Common themes that have featured in recent years include the use of Information and Communications Technologies (ICT) in agriculture, combatting anti-microbial resistance (AMR), and agricultural trade and investment.
+Common themes that featured strongly in the past decade include the role of innovation (especially information and communications technologies) in agriculture, the preservation of healthy soils and sustainable water management, as well as the effective conduct of agricultural trade and investments.

-- trade, investments and transparency of agriculture markets
+- sustainable trade, responsible investments and transparency in agri-food markets.

 - Saudi Arabia in 2020